-A. Pre 2005 system
+A. Loans contracted before 2005

-Before 2005 'cadastral income' was part of taxable income.
-'Cadastral income' (CI) is the average normal net income that real estate provides to its owner.
-This corresponds to an estimation of the average normal net rent value of the property for one year (at the reference time, which is 1 January 1975).
-CI is subject to annual indexing (the index for tax year 2010 is 1.5461).
-There were 4 possibilities of tax relief an owner could cumulatively apply for: (a) the normal interest deduction, (b) the housing deduction, (c) the additional interest deduction, and (d) the tax credit for capital redemption payments.
+For the loans contracted before 2005, the 'cadastral income', was counted as real estate income in the taxable base until 2015.
+'Cadastral income' (CI) corresponds to an estimation of the average normal net rent value of the property for one year (at the reference time, which is 1 January 1975).
+CI is subject to annual indexing (the index for tax year 2019 is 1.8230).
+Before 2015, there were 4 possibilities of tax relief an owner could cumulatively apply for: the normal interest deduction, the housing deduction, the additional interest deduction, and the tax credit for capital redemption payments.